skepticoin/skepticoin/README.md

 The quickstart assumes (for now) that you have Python up and running. _The instructions below are written with Linux/POSIX in mind._

-* If you're a MacOS user, it is presumed that you have installed python3 yourself somehow (e.g. using pyenv).
+* If you're a MacOS user, it is presumed that you have `python3` installed (either by e.g. using `pyenv`, or using a recent version of macOS).
 * If you're a Windows user, remember to use `Scripts\activate.bat` instead of `.bin/activate`.

 ```